puutaro/CommandClick/README.md

 This script is automaticaly executed when `index mode` end.
 But, in default, `onAutoExec` is `OFF` so, if you enable this, you must be `ON` (reference to [add](#add)).

+### Internet Button exec script

+This script is executed when internet buton is grey globle mark.

 ### Button exec script

 This script is executed when history buton click or long click, if you select  `urlHistoryOrButtonExec` to `BUTTON_EXEC` in setting variable.
 Also whether click or long click torigger, due to `historySwitch` setting  (reference to [add](#add)).

 ### Edit execute once